Why Do Reversible Reactions Never Complete?

 Why do Reversible Reactions Never Complete?

 In Chemistry, most of the reactions are irreversible reactions.
-The simplest example of the irreversible reactions is the consumption reaction.
+The simplest example of an irreversible reaction is the consumption reaction.
 It means that a piece of wood burns to form ash but ash never forms the new wood simultaneously.
-To convert the reactants into products, energy is required.
-In the case of the irreversible reactions, this energy is used during the conversion of reactants into products and there remains no energy for the reverse reaction.
+To convert the reactants into products, we require energy.
+In the case of irreversible reactions, we use this energy during the conversion of reactants into products.
+As a result, there remains no energy for the reverse reaction.
 On the other hand, in the case of reversible reactions, the reacting molecules use the energy within the system to break the chemical bonds to form the products.
 In the system, enough energy is present for the converse reaction.
 That’s why products can also react to form reactants.
 That’s why a reversible reaction never completes.